jamescherti/compile-angel.el/README.md

 This package is an alternative to the auto-compile Emacs package.
 Here are the main differences:
 - **Compile-angel is lightweight**: The compile-angel package is lightweight, with one-third the lines of code of auto-compile.
 - **Compile-angel ensures more .el files are compiled**: The compile-angel package, in addition to compiling the elisp files that are loaded using `load` and `require`, **also handles files that auto-compile misses**, such as those that are deferred (e.g., with `:defer t` and `use-package`) or `autoload`.
+- Excluding files from compilation using regular expressions using `compile-angel-excluded-files-regexps`.

 *(Special thanks to Jonas Bernoulli, the creator of the auto-compile package, whose work inspired the development of compile-angel.
 This package was created to offer a lightweight alternative to auto-compile that also compiles deferred/autoloaded .el files.)*

+## Features

 ## Installation